12 Bond Crescent, Richmond Hill, Ontario, L4E 3K2, Canada

 International applicants Grade 8 through 10 must provide their IELTS/TOEFL scores.

 All Grade 7 applicants must write the Common Admissions Test with Brisson Legris (mid-October).
-If inquiring after the deadline, monthly testing is held at at Brisson Legris.
-PLEASE NOTE: Due to COVID-19, admissions tests will be waived until further notice.
+If inquiring after the deadline, please contact our Admissions Team.

 In some cases, we require a copy of the child and parent's passports